 By Scott Ross

 Revisiting a movie one loved as a child is always a risky undertaking, especially when the object is a Disney movie — particularly a Disney movie comedy of the slapstick-happy 1960s.
 Will it be unbearably coy?
 Unutterably bland?
 Unendurably silly?
 Will the very elements that captured one’s youthful, unformed, imagination now reek of cheap, easy immaturity?
 Or will a return visit reveal new facets, more resonant with adulthood?

 The remarkable pulchritude of Roddy McDowall in 1967.
 He never looked better than he did from this period through the mid-1970s.

 What a pleasure, then, to revisit The Adventures of Bullwhip Griffin (1967)!
 From Ward Kimball’s minimalist, deliciously recherché opening titles to the hilarious climactic bout of fisticuffs, it proves that rare thing: A movie comedy whose tone and style never waver from beginning to end.
 And for those who, as I do, admire the great Roddy McDowall, the movie provides the additional unalloyed delight of enjoying him near the summit of his attractiveness and personal charm.

-The 1967 release poster captures the style of the narrative and of Ward Kimball’s amusing visual effects.
+The 1967 release poster captures the style of the narrative, the period, and Ward Kimball’s amusing visual effects.

 I first encountered this, and another unusually fine ’60s release, The Scarecrow of Romney Marsh (and which also more than holds up) on the weekly Disney television showcase around 1970.
 It was my introduction to McDowall, who almost certainly pinged something resonant in my nascent, pre-pubescent queer-boy radar.
 A year or two later, I greatly enjoyed reading Sid Fleischman’s 1965 source novel, By the Great Horn Spoon! with its picaresque Wild West narrative and its charmingly sketched illustrations by Eric von Schmidt.
 What I remember best about the novel (in which Griffin is called Praiseworthy, and Arabella is Master Jack’s aunt rather than, as in the movie, his older sister) is the perilous sea trip around Cape Horn, jettisoned from a film already plot-heavy without that lengthy but informative diversion.

 The paperback of By the Great Horn Spoon!, re-titled to reflect the movie.